zitongliu/ticTacThrones/README.md

   * Architects Daughter

+## Creator
-## Creator: Steve Liu
+Steve Liu

-## Credits:
+## Credits
-All content and themes used in this project belongs to its perspective owners.
+All content and themes used in this project belongs to its rightful owners.

 George R.R Martin - A Song of Ice and Fire Series

 SullenScythe - Battle of Ice Image